ndxsinc/namegen/README.md

 Don't let big corporations have all the fun with their food and zoo based algo names, now you can generate your own.

+Please refer to the Laravel documentation for installation if you are not familiar with Laravel.

 Using the artisan console:

     php artisan namegen {nameset}